 The number of children coming into foster care increased by 3% last year

-There is an estimated shortage of almost 8,000 foster carers across the UK
+We have an estimated shortage of over 8,000 foster carers across the UK

 What is Foster Care Like?